The United States has a reopening date. Here's what travelers need to know - Local News 8

 Who can no longer get into the United States?

-The new international travel system largely bar unvaccinated foreign nationals from entering the US.
+The new international travel system largely bars unvaccinated foreign nationals from entering the US.

 Unvaccinated travelers coming from countries not affected by travel bans who currently are allowed to fly into the US (from Mexico and Canada, for example) will no longer be allowed entry as of November 8.